selfrefactor/rambda/README.md

 <details>

-<summary>Lodash is fastest.
-Rambda is 95.17% slower and Ramda is 90.22% slower</summary>
+<summary>Rambda is fastest.
+Ramda is 61.8% slower and Lodash is 57.44% slower</summary>

 ```text
 const R = require('../../dist/rambda.js')